-This policy represents the agreed principles for intimate care throughout the school.
+This policy represents the agreed principles for intimate care throughout YEAT schools.
+It complies with statutory safeguarding guidance and with our funding agreement and articles of association.

 Context

 Intimate care can be defined as any care which involves washing, touching or carrying out a procedure to intimate personal areas which most people usually carry out themselves but some children are unable to do because of their young age, physical difficulties or other special needs.
 Examples include care associated with continence and menstrual management as well as more ordinary tasks such as help with washing, toileting or dressing.